CoFH/cofh.github.io/docs/energy-cell/index.md

 The front of an energy cell displays roughly how full it is.

 ### Input and output
-An energy cell can receive and emit [Redstone Flux](/docs/redstone-flux/) through its sides.
+A placed energy cell can receive and emit [Redstone Flux](/docs/redstone-flux/) through its sides.
 Which sides can receive or emit energy (or do neither) can be configured using the Configuration tab in the energy cell's GUI.